FinweLtd/orion360-sdk-basic-hello-ios/README.md

 ## Open Podfile in edit mode

-Type the following command on the terminal to open Podfile in edit mode.
+Type the following command on the terminal and press Return key (↵) to open Podfile in edit mode.

-	open -e Podfile ↵
+	open -e Podfile

 After opening the Podfile, you Podfile contents will look like Figure 7.